FoxNetw/FoxNet-DDNet/README.md

 - commands to change other peoples info (Name, Clan, Skin, etc..)
 - Heart Gun from (F-DDRace)
 - Weapon Indicator for custom weapons (F-DDRace)
-- Automatic Bans if a player send a flagged message (fs_anti_ad_bot), using disallow_string you can add strings that the server will search for in message sent by players, if it finds two strings in one message it will ban the player for a few hours -> it also bans krx whisper messages automatically by default
+- Automatic Bans if a player send a flagged message (fs_anti_ad_bot), using disallow_string and disallow_name you can add strings that the server will search for in message sent by players and names of players, if it finds two strings in one message or one string in the name it will ban the player for a few hours -> it also bans krx whisper messages automatically by default